Home » Drawing Tutorials » Animals » How to Draw a Lizard

 How to Draw a Lizard

-Get your pencils ready, friends, because I’m going to show you how to draw a lizard in three easy, fun-filled ways.
-We’ll create lizards that look like they could crawl right out of your artwork, with techniques simple enough for anyone to follow.
+Get your pencils ready, young artists, because I’m going to show you how to draw a lizard in three easy, fun-filled ways.

 how to draw a lizard step by step